 Winter just isn’t winter—and the same goes for the holidays—without ice-skating in New York City.
-And most of the City’s rinks will be operating this season, meaning there is plenty of opportunity to be outdoors in the crisp air and circling the ice under the stars.
-You can do so at some of the City’s top landmarks: Rockefeller Center and Prospect Park, for a start.
+These spots across the boroughs offer the chance to be outdoors in the crisp air and circling the ice under the stars.
+You can do so at some of the City’s top landmarks: Rockefeller Center, Central Park and Prospect Park, for a start.
 There are also a few new rinks worth checking out; wherever you go promises a magical time.

 Read on for details of the ice-skating rinks open near you.
-At press time, some details were still to be confirmed; check back for updates (both here and on the websites of the rinks you are interesting in going to) and note that some of the more popular places request or require reservations for your time on the ice.
+At press time, some details and openings were still being confirmed; check back for updates (both here and on the websites of the rinks you are interesting in going to) and note that some of the more popular places request or require reservations for your time on the ice.

 Where: Colonels Row, Governors Island

 [Note: the following is still being confirmed] On Fridays, Saturdays and Sundays this winter, Governors Island will be home to an ice-skating rink as well as other cold-weather attractions (fire pits, sled rentals, hot chocolate and the like).
-It’s all a reminder that the harbor getaway has become a year-round destination—a first since it opened for public use back in 2005.
+It’s all a reminder that the harbor getaway has become a year-round destination.

 Price: $15 per single session (60 minutes); skate rental $5

-Debuting in 2021, this rink is part of the new Manhattan West development, sandwiched between retail-heavy Hudson Yards and sports-oriented Madison Square Garden.
-That’s fitting, because at one of the rink is the NHL Store, so you can take home hockey paraphernalia after some loops around the ice.
-Like at its sister Brookfield Properties spot downtown, the rink offers private lessons and the chance to skate with Olympians—plus a few holiday “Skate with Santa” sessions.
+This rink is part of the newish Manhattan West development, sandwiched between retail-heavy Hudson Yards and sports-oriented Madison Square Garden.
+That’s fitting, because at one end of the rink is the NHL Shop, so you can take home hockey paraphernalia after some loops around the ice.
+Like at its sister Brookfield Properties spot downtown (see above), the rink offers private lessons and the chance to skate with Olympians—plus a few holiday “Skate with Santa” sessions.

-Where: Between Fifth and Sixth Aves. and 49th and 50th Sts., Manhattan
+Where: Between Fifth and Sixth Aves. and 49th and 50th Sts., Midtown

 The rink is the centerpiece of Bryant Park’s winter season, which also includes the annual Holiday Shops at Bryant Park.
-The rink offers free admission for ice-skating; high-quality rental skates; and ice shows, special events and other activities daily from late October to early March; you can rent high-quality skates if you don’t have your own.
-Note that the rink may be closed for special events; check the calendar at or call 212-768-4242.
+The rink offers free admission for ice-skating daily from late October to early March; you can rent high-quality skates if you don’t have your own.
+Note that the rink also has the occasional special event; check the calendar at bryantpark.org or call 212-768-4242.
 The possibility of renting adjacent private igloos (not actually made of snow) and a curling lane (not actually made of ice) add to the festive atmosphere.

 Price: Adults $5, kids 12 and under $3; skate rental $6